basarat/typescript-collections/README.markdown

 use generics
-remove extra semicolons at end of functions / classes / modules function arguments types
+remove extra semicolons at end of functions / classes / modules function arguments types search for all "private"s to make sure they are marked as such

 Already done:
 use module